vsouza/awesome-ios/README.md

 # Tools
 * [Shark](https://github.com/kaandedeoglu/Shark) - Swift Script that transforms the .xcassets folder into a type safe enum. :large_orange_diamond:
+* [SBConstants](https://github.com/paulsamuels/SBConstants) - Generate a constants file by grabbing identifiers from storyboards in a project.
 * [R.swift](https://github.com/mac-cain13/R.swift) - Tool to get strong typed, autocompleted resources like images, cells and segues in your Swift project. :large_orange_diamond:
 * [SwiftGen](https://github.com/SwiftGen/SwiftGen) - A collection of Swift tools to generate Swift code (enums for your assets, storyboards, Localizable.strings and UIColors). :large_orange_diamond:
 * [Blade](https://github.com/jondot/blade) - Generate Xcode image catalogs for iOS / OSX app icons, universal images, and more.